Taffie-Theuri/Comp-Graphics-CAT1-GRP12/readme.md

 # MASSIVE dataset

-This project was intended to generate separate Excel files for particualr languages, with a pivot from the maain langauge which is English.
+This project was intended to generate separate Excel files for particular languages, with a pivot from the main langauge which is English.

 ## Table of Contents
 - [Installation](#installation)